 - Increasing production of advanced synthetic Group II and Group II+ EHC™ base stocks products that can help lubricant blenders achieve greater formulation flexibility, simplified global qualification testing and enhanced product integrity.
 These innovative products are designed to meet evolving industry requirements and incorporate ExxonMobil’s proprietary catalyst and process technologies.

-ExxonMobil Baton Rouge has become essential to the economic, political and social landscape of the community.
-The company operates 33 facilities in Louisiana and employs about 5,500 employees and contractors.
+ExxonMobil Baton Rouge has been essential to the economic, political and social landscape of the community.
+The company employs about 5,500 employees and contractors.
 Recent investments have led to more than 4,500 additional direct construction jobs.

 How is ExxonMobil investing in Baton Rouge?

 - ExxonMobil has funded the construction of a new polypropylene production unit in Baton Rouge that will expand production capacity along the Gulf Coast by up to 450,000 tons per year.
 Construction will begin in 2019, and startup is anticipated by 2021.
 The project is expected to create up to 600 jobs during construction and 65 permanent jobs once completed.